fc-io/react-for-beginners/week_05 – SSR/week_05_b_assignments.md

     - Don't go overboard.
 It's just one week.
     - You can choose to work on a small part of larger project.
 But whatever you build should work on it's own.
 No broken links.
 No half-done features.
 No features not working to be later improved upon.
+A few bugs are of course allowed, though.
     - **You need to get your idea approved before you start.
 Send me a message and ask.**
 * BONUS: Add a custom 404 page (watch video for example).